copperdogma/next-authjs-psql-base-template/scratchpad.md

     - **Detail:** Verify that the existing placeholder replacement logic in `scripts/setup.js` covers all intended files and all placeholder tokens (e.g., `{{YOUR_APP_NAME}}`, `{{YOUR_COPYRIGHT_HOLDER}}`, `{{YOUR_REPOSITORY_URL}}`, etc.).
     - **Files to check/add to `FILES_TO_PROCESS` in `setup.js`:** `README.md`, `package.json` (name, description, repository.url), `LICENSE` (copyright holder), `app/layout.tsx` (metadata), `app/manifest.ts`, and any other files containing these placeholders.
     - **Benefit:** Ensures the project is fully customized after running the setup script.
-  - `[ ]` **Secure or Document `app/api/test/firebase-config/route.ts` for Production:**
+  - `[x]` **Secure or Document `app/api/test/firebase-config/route.ts` for Production:**
     - **Detail:** This route exposes Firebase configuration, which is useful for debugging but a security risk in production.
-    - **Action (Recommended):**
+    - **Action Completed:**
-      1. Keep the route but add a more robust check than just `process.env.NODE_ENV === 'production'`.
-For example, require a specific environment variable `ALLOW_FIREBASE_CONFIG_ENDPOINT=true` to be set for it to function, which would not be set in production.
+      1. Added a more robust check beyond just `process.env.NODE_ENV === 'production'`.
+Now requires a specific environment variable `ALLOW_FIREBASE_CONFIG_ENDPOINT=true` to be set for it to function, which would not be set in production.
-      2. Alternatively, add prominent comments and documentation stating this route _must_ be removed or secured before any production deployment.
+      2. Added prominent comments at the top of the file stating this route is for optional Firebase integration and must not be accessible in production environments.
-      3. Consider commenting out its registration or the file itself in the template by default, with instructions on how to enable it for debugging.
+      3. Updated the error message to clarify that the endpoint is disabled by default.
-    - **Benefit:** Enhances security out-of-the-box.
+    - **Benefit:** Enhances security out-of-the-box by making the endpoint disabled by default in all environments unless explicitly enabled.

 ### 4. Error Handling Integration Review